whitequark/blog/source/_posts/2011-12-21-statically-compiled-ruby.markdown

 <!--more-->

 {% pullquote %}
-Strictly speaking, I am placing just a single restriction: {" no method definition at runtime "}.
+Strictly speaking, I am placing just a single restriction: {" no method evaluation at runtime "}.
 This implies inability to call `load` or `require` after the initial loading process, using `Class.new` or `define_method`, absence of `eval` family functions (even a seemingly simple evaluation of form `1 + 2` is equivalent to definition of an anonymous function), certain operations with singleton classes, nested method definitions (`def a; def b; end; end`) and maybe a few other, lesser used features.
 {% endpullquote %}

 While all of the above may seem like a severe restriction, actually none of those features are commonly used _at runtime_, and, in fact, if they are actually used, that's a sign of bad code.
 Even on commonly used interpreters this will lead to a huge performance drops due to VM cache invalidation.